 Homepage Performance vs. Conversion: Finding the Balance

 Fast pages convert better.
-But in the pursuit of performance, many B2B sites strip away elements that drive conversion.
-The key is understanding what to optimize and what to preserve.
-Here’s how to balance performance and conversion.
+But chasing pure performance, a lot of B2B sites strip out elements that drive conversion.
+The trick is knowing what to optimize and what to preserve.

 Load time impact: